-CRMK provides studio facilities for independent radio presenters in the Milton Keynes / Northampton area to become involved in producing a wide variety of shows.
-The station broadcasts online to listeners locally and worldwide.
+CRMK provides studio facilities for independent radio presenters in the Milton Keynes / Northampton area.
+The station produces a wide variety of shows, broadcasting online to listeners locally and worldwide.

 After the lease for their previous premises ran out, the dedicated group of CRMK presenters finally found their forever home – a disused former toilet block.
 Over a series of months, the team transformed an ivy-covered shell into a beautiful radio station with a small carbon footprint and a wheelchair-friendly entrance.
 On 1st April 2017, the station began broadcasting live once more!

 CRMK was formed in 1978 – originally the name stood for Cable Radio Milton Keynes.
 The station’s broadcasting medium was literally built into the fabric of the city via a network of underground cables.